 An Entrée is an appetizer in France.

-In the English-speaking world, an Entrée is the main course, but in French, the entreé is the appetizer.
-The main course is called le plat, or plat principal in French.
-French people are often very perplexed as to why the entrée is the main dish.
+The main course in French is called le plat, or plat principal (meaning the main dish).
+French people are often perplexed as to why the entrée in the English-speaking world is the main dish.

 In 18th century England, a typical formal dinner had many more courses.
-British restaurants adopted the French word for appetizer “Entree,” which means “enter” because this was the dish that was served immediately preceding the centrepiece of the whole meal, usually a big heavy roast.
+British restaurants adopted the French word for an appetizer, “Entree,” which means “enter” because this was the dish served immediately before the centrepiece of the whole meal, usually a big heavy roast.

 Popcorn is served cold at movie theatres in France: Salty or sweet

 This one always blows my mind.
-My daughter loves to order the sweet popcorn at movie theatres which is basically cold popcorn with sugar thrown on it.
+My daughter loves to order sweet popcorn at movie theatres which is basically cold popcorn with sugar thrown on it.
 Want some regular butter popcorn?
-That’s served cold, or room temperature too.
+That’s served cold or room temperature too.